secretGeek/today-i-learned-staging/sql_server/find_view_function_or_sproc.md

-﻿# Search all views functions or sprocs for a piece of text
+﻿# Find Tables or Columns by Name, and or Search all views functions or sprocs for a piece of text

 This is my most used snippet in "[kv](https://secretgeek.net/kv)" (key value snippet storer). "kv sysc"